micke-a/spring-boot-kafka/README.md

 Found solution here https://github.com/spring-projects/spring-kafka/issues/1665 Caused by Spring DevTools causing class to be loaded by different class loaders.

-I removed the devtools from this project
+I removed the devtools from this project, don't need it, problem solved without custom config.